Cryptococcosis: Pulmonary cryptococcosis

 Cryptococcus (both C. neoformans and C. gattii) plays a common role in pulmonary invasive mycosis seen in adults with HIV and other immunocompromised conditions.
-It also affects healthy adults at a much lower frequency and severity as healthy hosts may have no or mild symptoms.
+It also affects healthy adults at a much lower frequency and severity, as healthy hosts may have no or mild symptoms.
 Immune-competent hosts may not seek or require treatment, but careful observation may be important.
-Cryptococcal pneumonia has a potential to disseminate to the central nervous system (CNS) especially in immunocompromised individuals.
+Cryptococcal pneumonia has the potential to disseminate to the central nervous system (CNS), especially in immunocompromised individuals.

 Pulmonary cryptococcosis has a worldwide distribution and is commonly underdiagnosed due to limitations in diagnostic capabilities.
-Since pulmonary nodules are its most common radiological feature, it can clinically and radiologically mimic lung cancer, TB, and other pulmonary mycoses.
-The sensitivity of cultures and the Cryptococcal (CrAg) antigen with lateral flow device on serum are rarely positive in the absence of disseminated disease.
-Moreover, pulmonary cryptococcosis worsen the prognosis of cryptococcal meningitis.
+Since pulmonary nodules are its most common radiological feature, they can clinically and radiologically mimic lung cancer, TB, and other pulmonary mycoses.
+The sensitivity of cultures and the Cryptococcal (CrAg) antigen with a lateral flow device on serum is rarely positive in the absence of disseminated disease.
+Moreover, pulmonary cryptococcosis worsens the prognosis of cryptococcal meningitis.

 Cryptococcal meningitis

-Cryptococcal meningitis (infection of the meninges, the tissue covering the brain) is believed to result from dissemination of the fungus from either an observed or unappreciated pulmonary infection.
-Often there is also silent dissemination throughout the brain when meningitis is present.
+Cryptococcal meningitis (infection of the meninges, the tissue covering the brain) is believed to result from the dissemination of the fungus from either an observed or undetected pulmonary infection.
+Often, there is also silent dissemination throughout the brain when meningitis is present.
 People with defects in their cell-mediated immunity, for example, people with AIDS, are especially susceptible to disseminated cryptococcosis.
 Cryptococcosis is often fatal, even if treated.
 It is estimated that the three-month case-fatality rate is 9% in high-income regions, 55% in low/middle-income regions, and 70% in sub-Saharan Africa.
 As of 2009 there were globally approximately 958,000 annual cases and 625,000 deaths within three months after infection.

 Although C. neoformans infection most commonly occurs as an opportunistic infection in immunocompromised people (such as those living with AIDS), C. gattii often infects immunocompetent people as well.

-Cryptococcus (both C. neoformans and C. gattii) is the dominant and leading etiologic agent of meningitis in adults with HIV and is considered an "emerging" disease in healthy adults.
+Cryptococcus species (both C. neoformans and C. gattii) are responsible for 68% of meningitis cases in those with HIV.
+Cryptococcus is considered an "emerging" disease in healthy adults.
 Though the rate of infection is clearly higher with immunocompromised individuals, some studies suggest a higher mortality rate in patients with non-HIV cryptococcal meningitis secondary to the role of T-cell mediated reaction and injury.
 CD4+ T cells have proven roles in the defense against Cryptococcus, but it can also contribute to clinical deterioration due its inflammatory response.